-- Place sliced pears in saucepan with cinnamon, cover with enough water to make desired amount of syrup
+- To prepare the pears, place sliced pears in saucepan with cinnamon, cover with enough water to make desired amount of syrup.

 - Simmer on low heat, with lid on, for 3-5 minutes until pears are tender but still formed.

-This quantity is enough for about four serves for the porridge, so can be made in advance, stored in fridge and added to porridge in the morning.
+Tip: This quantity of pears is enough for about four serves for the porridge, so they can be made in advance, stored in fridge and added to porridge in the morning.